Keda87/python-quran-odoa/README.rst

 Python Quran ODOA
 =================
-Python library to support ODOA (One Day One Ayat) campaign that will displaying random ayat within quran surah including the translation.
+Python library to support ODOA (One Day One Ayat) campaign that will displaying random ayat within quran surah including the translation, currently supports only Bahasa Indonesia.

-This project is part of `https://github.com/semarketir/quranjson-odoa <https://github.com/semarketir/quranjson-odoa>`_
+This library using datasource from `https://github.com/semarketir/quranjson <https://github.com/semarketir/quranjson>`_

 Suitable for your bot or web apps.